The heel is very important in standing, walking and running.

-- Landing directly on your heel after jumping off a high place can cause a contusion in the heel pad.
+- Landing directly on your heel after jumping off a high place.

-- Training in the wrong shoes, especially shoes that do not provide enough support or have reached their lifespan
+- Training in the wrong shoes, especially shoes that do not provide enough support.

 - Pain in the middle of the heel

 - A noticeable red or purple bruise on the heel

 This is an acronym for Protect, Rest, Ice, Compression, and Elevation.

 - The heel needs to be protected from further injury.
 No serious physical activity should be done while the heel is healing.

 - Walking should be placed on hold.
 The heel needs to be well-rested.
 This may be the use of walking aids like crutches or bed rest or wearing heel support.

 - Ice helps to reduce swelling and can also help reduce the flow of fluid causing the bruising at the heel.
 This can be done by placing the heel in a bowl of iced water or by placing a cold pack on the heel itself.
 Ice should not be used for more than 15 minutes.

 - Compression is the use of an elastic bandage to reduce the swelling at the heel.